RoboJackets/igvc-software/documents/design/opencv_line_detection.md

 1. Use BGR to HSV transformation to make lines the same color
 2. Filter out pixels using a mask to isolate line color.
 Possibly a white and yellow mask?
 3. Process Gaussian Blur to reduce image noise and help smooth out edges in the image.
-4. Process edge detection using Canny
+4. Use a morphological transformation to further remove noise in the image.
+Will most likely use opening, which just erosion followed by dilation.
-5. Apply a trapezoidal mask over edges to narrow down image.
+5. Process edge detection using Canny
 6. Use Hough Transform (HoughLinesP) to get lines
 7. Draw lines on source image